bhardwajrizul/Playware-landing-page/README.md

 - CSS for styling.
 - **SASS** was used as a CSS extension.

+## Dev-dependencies
-**If u want change CSS, you need to update SASS code and run the followng command in your terminal**
+*To change CSS, modify SASS code and run the followng command in project terminal*
 ```bash
   npm run build-css
 ```
+**For additional functionality open package.json file for all npm scripts.**

 ## Responsiveness
-The Website is currently only optimized for Desktop use (1920*1080).
+THe website is now updated and is responsive across various devices.

-**Support for multiple screen sizes will be provided soon**
+**Support for multiple screen sizes has now been provided**

 ## Contributing